tizonia/tizonia-openmax-il/player/man/README.txt

    # Generate the Doxygen API docs
    $ make

-   # Now change into the 'sphinx-src' dir and generate the Sphinx docs website
+   # Now change into the 'sphinx-src' dir and generate the man page
-   # and the man page
    $ cd sphinx-src
    $ make man